 Land managers typically keep production and financial records over time and have no written record of the regenerative management of their farm and outcomes of regenerative practices applied to their farm.
 Soils For Life ecological assessors use a handbook for preparing ecological reports.
 An assessment on “Pallerang”, a farm in the Mulloon Creek Catchment, is an example of the approach detailed in the handbook.

-farm over decades.
-A detailed ecological report consists of 20 to 30
+The ecological report quantifies what has happened ecologically on a farm over decades.
+A detailed ecological report consists of 20 to 30 pages.

 The Soils for Life ecological assessor supports the land holder to develop a chronology of the production systems for the main land types their land.
 Production systems include time based paddock grazing, no-till cropping, minimum use and biodiversity protection, revegetation, controlling wildfire, controlling feral animals and weeds, and fencing water points and creek to exclude stock.
 The ecological assessor can liaise with the farmer remotely via telephone and email.